GluuFederation/flex/admin-ui/docs/conventions.md

 ## Pre-commit hook

-Husky runs Prettier, ESLint, `tsc`, markdownlint across staged `.js/.jsx/.ts/.tsx/.json/.css/.scss/.md`.
+Husky runs Prettier, ESLint, a deprecated-API check, `tsc`, markdownlint and knip.
+Prettier, ESLint and markdownlint work on the staged `.js/.jsx/.ts/.tsx/.json/.css/.scss/.md` subset; `tsc` and knip run over the whole project.
 Failure aborts the commit.
 Fix, re-stage, commit again.
+The test suite is not part of any hook.

+Three separate gates guard the commit itself:

+- **`pre-commit`** refuses to run unless commit signing is possible: either `commit.gpgsign=true` or a `user.signingkey` is configured.
+- **`commit-msg`** requires a `Signed-off-by:` trailer, which `git commit -s` adds.
+- **`pre-push`** re-checks every commit being pushed and blocks any that carries no signature.

+In practice that means committing with `git commit -S -s -m "<message>"`.

 Don't bypass with `--no-verify` unless approved.
-The hook is the only enforcement point.
-CI doesn't re-run lint or tests (see [build-deploy.md](./build-deploy.md#ci--jenkins)).
+CI does not run lint or type-check, so if you skip the hook nothing catches those before merge except running `npm run check:all` yourself (see [build-deploy.md](./build-deploy.md#ci)).

 ## Comments